anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 A host aggregate is a set of hosts with specific properties (multiple software and/or hardware properties); the properties are specified as key-value pairs.
 Example would be a host aggregate created for a particular flavour or specific hardware.
 A host can belong to multiple host aggregates.
 Host aggregates are not visible to users.

 Availability Zones are user visible host aggregates where a host can only be in one availability zone.
 Availability zones partition the cloud independent of the infrastructure layout.
 Availability zones (AZ) serve a couple of important purposes.
 Firstly, users can deploy their workloads to create local redundancy for resiliency and high availability.
-This permits rolling upgrades – an AZ at a time upgrade with enough time between AZ upgrades to allow recovery of tenant workloads on the upgraded AAZ.
+This permits rolling upgrades – an AZ at a time upgrade with enough time between AZ upgrades to allow recovery of tenant workloads on the upgraded AZ.
 Secondly, AZs can accommodate hosts with special hardware and software characteristics, for example, hosts with hardware accelerators.

 An over use of host aggregates and availability zones can result in a granular partition the cloud and, hence, operational c omplexities and inefficiencies.